APPS

 COMING SOON TO CORE

-CORE+ is partnering with the Reykjavik Global Initiative to translate the insights, research, and convenings of the Reykjavik Global Forum into a practical, scalable leadership toolkit that can be implemented across institutions worldwide.
+CORE+ is partnering with the Reykjavik Global to translate the insights, research, and convenings of the Reykjavik Global into a practical, scalable leadership toolkit that can be implemented across organisations worldwide.

-Importantly, by embedding research, data benchmarks, and actionable frameworks into institutional practice, this partnership has the potential to inform policy development and support the evolution of legislation around equality and gender equity.
+Importantly, by embedding research, data benchmarks, and actionable frameworks into institutional practice, this partnership has the potential to inform policy development and support the evolution of legislation around equality and more balanced leadership.
 By equipping leaders with evidence-based tools and implementation strategies, CORE+ can help translate dialogue into structural change at both organizational and governmental levels.

-Through CORE+, the Reykjavik Global Initiative’s research and convening power become a continuous learning ecosystem, combining storytelling, data, policy insight, and implementation strategy.
+Through CORE+, Reykjavik Global’s research and convening power become a continuous learning ecosystem, combining storytelling, data, policy insight, and implementation strategy.
 The result is a globally accessible framework that supports institutions in moving from dialogue to action, embedding inclusive leadership practices into governance structures, corporate cultures, educational systems, and ultimately contributing to broader legislative progress.

-This partnership transforms a global forum into an ongoing platform for measurable change, scalable, policy-informed, and designed to support the next generation of leaders across sectors and continents.
+This partnership leverages a global community and proven best practices from Iceland, host of the Reykjavík Global Forum, to create a scalable, policy-informed platform for measurable change.
+It is specifically designed to empower the next generation of leaders across all sectors and continents.

 Through its convenings, research, and collaborative initiatives, Reykjavik Global serves both as a catalyst for action and a platform where leaders, guided by shared purpose and partnership, work to transform global leadership norms and promote policies that support equality, representation, and inclusive governance.